Templic/website-whales-79-20250502-337PM-test/docs/ADMIN_PORTAL.md

 The Content Usage Report interface (`ContentUsageReport.tsx`) provides:

 - Overview of content usage across the site
-- Filtering by page, type, and other attributes
+- Filtering by key, page, section, and type
-- Analytics on most/least viewed content
+- Analytics on most viewed content (sorted by view count)
-- Identification of unused content
+- Display of locations where content is used
-- Export capabilities for further analysis
+- Refresh capability to get up-to-date usage metrics

 ## API Reference